winterzhuang/Tier0-Edge/README.md

   The core of Tier0.
 A semantic MQTT broker and parser that models data using topic hierarchies and structured JSON payloads.

 - **Sink**
-  The storage layer of Tier0.
-  - Time-series Namespace values are stored in **TimescaleDB**.
-  - Relational Namespace values (e.g., CRM data) are stored in **PostgreSQL**.
-    This enables efficient querying and compression.
+  The storage layer of Tier0, which enables efficient data querying and compression.
+  - TTSDB is for real-time operational metrics.
+  - S3 is the system of record for all historical and analytical data.

 - **Event Flow**
   Orchestrates Namespaces into higher-level event/information flows.
 Supports merging JSON payloads and appending system-generated prompts for LLM-powered optimization.